ejfox/website/content/blog/how-to-run-a-project.md

 It is important to create a good vibe around a project.
 This means that everyone is comfortable with each other, and that they feel like they can trust each other.
 Good vibes are important because they make it easier to collaborate and make decisions.
 If people are not comfortable with each other, they are less likely to share their ideas.

-Joy-driven is an important concept that I expand on in [[joy-driven-development]]
+Joy-driven development is an important concept that I expand on in [[joy-driven-development]]

-A team that is laughing together tend to work well together.
+A team that is laughing together tend to create great work.
 Professionalism and humor are not mutually exclusive.
 Every team is different and have different ways of finding joy in their work.
 But it is important to spot and intentionally cultivate that joy anywhere it happens organically.

 Great teams play dope jams on their sound system all day, with a rotating [playlist](https://open.spotify.com/playlist/2K4GLJ1dbH1abduVr5o9fK?si=b325d6ea975a4ec3) anyone can access or change.